mainwp/mainwp/readme.txt

 Sometimes when a plugin hasn't had an update in a long time we tend to forget about it which could lead to security or compatibility issues, your MainWP Dashboard will alert you of possibly abandoned plugins or themes so that you can look for a more update plugin.

 = Reliable Backups =
 We understand that your WordPress data is valuable — you’re never more than a moment away from a complete disaster, so make sure you do it right!
-MainWP comes with a built in Backup Feature or you can use one of our Free Backup Extensions that incorporate the most popular Backup plugins directly into your Dashboard.
+MainWP comes with a built in Backup Feature or you can use one of our [Free Backup Extensions](https://extensions.mainwp.com/product-category/mainwp-extensions/free/) that incorporate the most popular Backup plugins directly into your Dashboard.

 = Multiple Backup Options =
 The MainWP Dashboard offers multiple backup options.
-Along with the default backup system, you are able to use our Free Backup extensions and find the best solution for managing your sites backups.
+Along with the default backup system, you are able to use our [Free Backup Extensions](https://extensions.mainwp.com/product-category/mainwp-extensions/free/) and find the best solution for managing your sites backups.

 = Content Management =
 The power of the MainWP Dashboard means that publishing content to sites is now as easy as can be.
 Pick your site from a list, write content, and publish, without the hassles of logging into each and every site.
 It’s just as easy to manage links, comments, and spam using our mass publish and delete functions.